letsencrypt/cp-cps/CP.md

 ## 2.4 Access controls on repositories

-The CA shall make its Repository public available in a read-only manner.
+The CA shall make its Repository publicly available in a read-only manner.

 # 3. IDENTIFICATION AND AUTHENTICATION